amkram/parsimony/README.md

 # Online Phylogenetics using Parsimony Supplemental Repository

-This repository contains supplemental results, data, and scripts for Thornlow et al., 2022
+This repository contains supplemental results, data, and scripts for Kramer, Thornlow, et al., 2023

 The subfolders are outlined below.